alex-clinton/cv-project-webpage/index.md

 # 3. Methods

-In this sections, we describe five approaches that we have tried to improve the performance of the TrOCR in recognizing illegible handwriting.
+In the following sections, we describe five approaches that we used to try and improve the performance of the TrOCR on Thomas' handwriting.

 ## Aprroach 1 - Naive finetuning

-Our first approach was to fine-tune the baseline on Thomas' handwriting with the hope that the model could adapt quickly.
+Our first approach was to fine-tune the baseline TrOCR model on Thomas' handwriting with the hope that the model could adapt quickly.
 In order to enable more efficient fine-tuning we also ran experiments where we frooze all of the weights in the encoder while keeping the decoder weigths trainable.
 Results are reported in Table 1.
 The results demonstrate that Thomas' dataset is both visually more difficult for humans and quantitatively more difficult for the OCR model than Alex's dataset.
 We also see that freezing the encoder facilitates more efficient fine-tuning in all instances.
 However, the performance is still far away from what we would hope for in an OCR model.

 <div class="container">
     <table class="center" style="width: 50%; flex: 1;">